maulanaady/AquaTech-User-Activity-Analysis/README.md

 ```
 The interesting thing here is that records with past *event times*(*timetamp*) may appear in the new JSON files (e.g., a JSON record with *"timestamp": "2022-09-22T11:09:43.929Z"* appears in the file *20221013-030129.json*).
 This is a kind of *"late arriving data"*.
 These delayed data will affect the daily active user (*dau*) and monthly active user (*mau*) tables.
 Therefore, _if there are late-arriving records, the *dau* for the related day (event_time) will be recalculated, as will the *mau* for the related month_.

-To handle this case, we will add *dl_updated_at* column for each of our table indicating *data processing time* that we wil use as filter criteria to get new and late arriving data.
+To handle this case, we will add *dl_updated_at* column for each of our tables indicating *data processing time* that we wil use as filter criteria to capture both new and late arriving data.

 ## Desired Output
 #### Tables: